 Homework Reward System

-On a Friday, each class teacher will be checking to see how the children have been getting on that week with Doodle apps and Times Table Rock Star.
-The children can receive ‘Homeworker of the week’ alongside house points for their efforts.
-‘Homeworker of the week’ can be for an impressive streak, an increase in use, age, effort and/or progression.
+On a Friday, each class teacher will be checking to see how the children have been getting on that week with their homework.
+The children can receive ‘Homeworker of the Week’ in KS1 or be rewarded with house points for their efforts.
 Every child has the chance to have their homework efforts celebrated in class.